Aerodyne-Jazz/Debian-13-BTRFS-Install-Guide/BTRFS_Timeshift_Grub-BTRFS.md

 ## Does Debian 13 not offer BTRFS as an option?

 Yes, technically.
 The catch is that Debian 13 does not provide an out-of-the-box option for `btrfs` subvolume creation during installation.
-It only creates a `/` and `/home` subvolume when `btrfs` is selected, which is a totally viable option and then paired with `btrfs-assistant`, but we want additional subvolumes created and to use `Timeshift` as our snapshots scheduler, so we will be performing a manual installation.
+It only creates a `/` and `/home` subvolume when `btrfs` is selected, which is a totally viable option and when paired with `btrfs-assistant` for snapshots, but we want additional subvolumes created and to use `Timeshift` as our snapshots scheduler so we will be performing a manual installation.
 Also, Debian still defaults to `ext4` for the filesysem, which is a rocksolid choice due to it being a well tested and optimized filesystem.
 Since `btrfs` is relatively new in comparison, and [still has certain features that are unstable or unrefined](https://btrfs.readthedocs.io/en/latest/Status.html), it is still not the ideal choice for what the Debian project predominately serves.
 However, by sticking to the stable features of `btrfs`, we can still enjoy the benefits of this newer file system without issues.

 ## What is Timeshift?